Ingest data from a container/ADLS into Azure Data Explorer

 Ingest new data

-Select Create new table and enter a name for the new table.
+In Table, check Create new table and enter a name for the new table.
 You can use alphanumeric, hyphens, and underscores.
 Special characters aren't supported.

 Table names must be between 1 and 1024 characters.